intel/llvm/sycl/doc/ABIPolicyGuide.md

 how structures and routines are accessed in machine code.
 Changing the ABI may break backwards compatibility with library for user-developed applications, resulting in need to rebuild such applications.
-The goal of this document is to provide guidelines of persisting the current ABI and mechanisms of notifying users about ABI changes.
+The goal of this document is to provide guidelines for maintaining the current ABI and mechanisms of notifying users about ABI changes.

 All ABI changes can be divided into two large groups: breaking and non-breaking.